From Handshakes to Hashtags — How Five Generations Lost Trust in Renting | IDEAL Framework by Jimmy Ng

 2003–2010

-Craigslist and Kijiji bring listings online.
-Reach expands exponentially.
-Verification doesn't follow.
-First wave of rental scams targeting newcomers who can't verify in person.
+Craigslist and Kijiji take listings online.
+The first major wave of distance‑based rental scams targets people who cannot verify in person.[4]

 2007